PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 # Fractional Cities
 # ⚡️ The fractional city: A Metaverse
-This is a metaverse specifically designed to enable a collective of people to jointly contribute to the development of a city, acquire fractional ownership of city's revenues, and participate in collective decision making.
-In its final form this metaverse is populated by avatar representations of real people that share ownership of the city and use the metaverse as a platform for cooperative governance <br><br>
+This is a metaverse specifically designed to enable a collective of people to jointly contribute to the development of a city, acquire fractional ownership in city's revenues, and participate in collective decision making.
-Fractional ownership of a city is a new paradigm that is creating new types of asset classes in the physical, and cyber space.
+Fractional ownership in a city is a new paradigm that is creating new types of asset classes in the physical, and cyber space.
 These multi dimensional assets are used for the collective governance, management and development of the city.<br>

 This innovation, still very early in its evolution, serves as the basis for the development of new forms of cities arising from the interaction of the virtual world and the physical urban environment and the collective ownership of the public space.<br><br>
+In its final form this metaverse is populated by avatar representations of real people that share ownership of the city and use the metaverse as a platform for cooperative governance <br><br>

 # 💎 A new era for cyber-urban life
 The new cyber-urban environment is a Metaverse where contemporary urban people create a new era of cyber-urban life in a way that unlocks the capacity of our societies to discover and implement new ideas and new rules.<br>